Westmount places

 “That the Council authorize the purchase of a block of land in the south-westerly corner of Sherbrooke Street and Lansdowne Avenue… 18,971 superficial square feet… $1.50 per superficial foot…”

-Later, that same year, several lots of park property were sold (on what is today Park Place and Academy Road) to W.T.
-Rodden to construct apartment buildings.
+Later that same year, several lots of park property (on what is today Park Place and Academy Road) were sold to W.T.
+Rodden for the construction of apartment buildings.

 ‘Academy Road (and Park Place) were constructed in May 1917 and paid, in fourteen annual instalments, by the proprietors of the fronting properties.’